weepy/o_O/README.md

 });
 ```

-You can also create an o_O `array` that lets you create an array of o_O `models` and aggregates events across all of them:
+You can also create an o_O `array` that lets you create an array of items (can be anything) and if the items support it (i.e. they are o_O `models`) aggregates events across all of them:

 ```javascript
 var cast = o_O.array();